techidaily/site-win11/source/_posts/transforming-the-look-of-windows-11s-basic-text-editor.md

 Once set, enjoy using Notepad with your preferred font.

- If you ever have problems opening Notepad, check out[how to fix Notepad not opening on Windows](https://www.makeuseof.com/windows-notepad-not-opening/) .
+ If you ever have problems opening Notepad, check out [how to fix Notepad not opening on Windows](https://www.makeuseof.com/windows-notepad-not-opening/) .

 ## Enjoy the Windows 11 Notepad With New Themes